 Failure to appear for the scheduled hearing as promised will result in forfeiture of penalty posted.
-If you decide to forfeit the posted penalty in lieu of appearance, please notify Police and Parking Services at least two (2) days before your scheduled appearance.
-If you need to reschedule, please contact Police and Parking Services prior to your hearing appointment at (805) 437-8430.
+If you decide to forfeit the posted penalty in lieu of appearance, please notify Transportation and Parking Services at least two (2) days before your scheduled appearance.
+If you need to reschedule, please contact Transportation and Parking Services prior to your hearing appointment at 805-437-8430.

 Rescheduling Administrative Hearings

 Persons requesting a hearing are allowed to reschedule.
-If you need to reschedule, contact Police and Parking Services at (805) 437-8430 at least 24 hours prior to your hearing appointment.
-Rescheduling requests will not be honored if less than 24-hour notice is given.
-If hearing is not rescheduled within 24 hours or an appellant fails to appear for their scheduled hearing, the hearing will be conducted at the initial time.
+If you need to reschedule, contact Transportation and Parking Services at 805-437-8430 at least one full business day prior to your hearing appointment.
+Rescheduling requests will not be honored if less than one full business day notice is given.
+If hearing is not rescheduled within one business day or an appellant fails to appear for their scheduled hearing, the hearing will be conducted at the initial time.
 Rescheduled hearings will be held with or without the appellant in attendance.

 Contesting the Results of the Hearing Officer